Martha's Harbour

 "Martha's Harbour" is a song by English rock band All About Eve.
 The acoustic ballad reached No. 10 on the UK Singles Chart and helped the group's self-titled debut album reach No. 7 on the UK Albums Chart.
 The song features only Julianne Regan's voice, acoustic guitars played by Tim Bricheno, and sound effects of ocean waves.

 Background

 On its creation, Julianne Regan has said, in an interview on BBC radio, "This song happened by accident when we were recording the first album.
 It was one of those things when we had the day off and we were sat in this very idyllic setting beneath a willow tree besides a stream by this beautiful residential recording studio and it just came out so naturally.
 It was a miracle of a little song and it's very dear to us because of that, because it was very pure, a really happy accident.
 Everybody went to the pub and we put it down and by the time they got back Martha's Harbour was committed to tape.
 Martha's Harbour is a fictitious backdrop for this happening."

-Although Andy Cousin is credited as a co-writer, he does not perform on the recording nor was he involved in the writing.